jumpeip/Ghidra_Scripts/README.md

 to the list of script locations.
 Yara executable should be in your path.
 Also, if you use a different drive other than C:\ then just change the script that modifies the backslashes

+Highlight_JMP_CALL.py - highlights in background color all JMPs and CALLs in the disassembly